RootCellar/PixelEngine/README.md

 ## Examples

+These example games are small examples, in that they can be made in less than a day.
+Games like these are really what the engine was originally built for; arcade-like games that can be made very rapidly.
+Which is why the engine really isn't that large.
+In the future, the plan is to expand into more medium sized games that could support things like multiplayer and even basic modding.
+While the engine does support multiplayer, it is much more difficult than making a singleplayer game.
+Which is not the intent.

 ### Invaders - 2/1/2019

 A small game based on the idea of Space Invaders.
 Contains stages and enemies that can level up,